Archive of selected Georgian street art works. 2021-2023.

 Among other organizations and independent artists, the street art initiative "Niko" supports emerging artists by securing walls, materials, and opportunities for public murals.

-Named after the renowned Georgian painter Niko Pirosmani, recognized for his significance in Georgian history, the movement references him as a broader point of reference.
+Named after the renowned Georgian painter Niko Pirosmani, recognized for his cultural and artistic heritage, the movement references him as a broader point of reference.

-The “Niko” movement provides financial resources, wall permits, support through social media, equipment, and a community of like-minded people.
+The “Niko” movement was founded by Sandro Kvantaliani, and their first event was in 2017.
+It provides financial resources, wall permits, support through social media, and equipment.

 By blending tradition with modern street art, the artists of this movement, through their work, show that Pirosmani’s influence continues to inspire and resonate in today’s urban landscapes.
 When it comes to seeing all this diversity and feeling the scale of the work done, it is enough to go to several areas of Tbilisi or Batumi and other Georgian cities.
 The list continues to expand rapidly, driven by street art festivals.
 As a result, areas featuring murals increasingly attract investment and public interest.